digital-botanical-gardens-initiative/dendron-dbgi/vault/Bioblitz.Vinesch-Bioblitz.software.md

 ### Sampling guide

-Please refer to [[bioblitz.sampling-protocol]] for informations about the sampling protocol.
+Please refer to [[Bioblitz.Vinesch-Bioblitz.sampling-protocol]] for informations about the sampling protocol.
 ### Create a github account.

 See [https://github.com/signup](https://github.com/signup).